 This setting prompts clients to select from a stoplight-style image, how healthy they perceive their meal choice to be.
 By allowing clients to share their perceptions, you can collectively work together to discuss the nutritional quality of the meal, and the healthiness for your individual client, so that a client over time can have better insights about their food choices.

-- Red = not healthy
+- Thumbs down = not healthy

-- Yellow = moderately healthy
+- Sideway thumb = moderately healthy

-- Green = very healthy
+- Thumbs up = very healthy

 3. Meal Hungriness